rhyden-kx/DSA4264/Technical Report.md

 # 3. Methodology
 ## 3.1 Experimental Design
 Our project hinges on 2 main algorithms, LionGuard for sentiment analysis scoring, and LDAMallet for topic modelling.
-We also utilised other tools such as Word Clouds, matplotlib graphs to visualise our processes and results ([Fig 1.](https://github.com/rhyden-kx/DSA4264/blob/main/images/Methogology%20fllowchart.png)).
+We also utilised other tools such as Word Clouds, matplotlib graphs to visualise our processes and results ([Fig. 1](https://github.com/rhyden-kx/DSA4264/blob/main/images/Methogology%20fllowchart.png)).

-Fig 1.

 ### 3.1.1 LionGuard:
 [LionGuard](https://arxiv.org/html/2407.10995v1) is a pretrained sentiment scoring model developed by Govtech for Singaporean contexts, which does both embedding as well as classification.
 It combines the Beijing Academy of AI (BAAI) General Embedding (BGE) with a Ridge Classifier to produce its Binary Classifier and Multi Label classifier.
 The Binary Classifier detects if a document is Safe or Unsafe (0 or 1), while the Multi Label scores each document across 7 categories: hateful, harassment, public harm, self-harm, sexual, toxic, violent; ranging (-∞, +∞), where higher scores indicate more positive class prediction.
 Each model for the Multi-Label was fine tuned to suit that context.